tsirbunen/cookbook/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **`npm run start`**

 ### Design and Guidelines

+##### GraphQL "Errors" and Errors

+When investigating how to best inform the frontend GraphQL clients about errors like **username already exists**, I bumped into **[this article by Sasha Solomon](https://sachee.medium.com/200-ok-error-handling-in-graphql-7ec869aec9bc)**.
+Sasha considers such errors **alternative results** instead of being errors and suggests server to return union types (of the actual entity and the error).
+This approach is also described **[here](https://the-guild.dev/blog/graphql-error-handling-with-fp)** and implemented in the Cooking Companion app where applicable.

+##### General

 - Components should be smaller !!!
 - Functions should be smaller !!!